rmejia-tajc/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- Express adds functionality to Node.js , like middleware and routing.

 - [ ] Describe Middleware?

+- Middleware adds functionality to requests and responses.

 - [ ] Describe a Resource?

+- Resource is the data that can be accessed by using the API.

 - [ ] What can the API return to help clients know if a request was successful?

+- HTTP response codes.

 - [ ] How can we partition our application into sub-applications?

+- By routing different functionality to different routes.

 ## Project Setup